Reading and Writing Device Files¶

 d.download_fd("/verity_key", fd)

-Uploading File to Device
+Uploading a File to the Device¶

 d.upload_file("测试文件.txt", "/data/usr/file.txt")